tidalmigrations/tidalmigrations.github.io/pages/user guides/importing_from_excel.md

 {% include tip.html content="The Tags option can be used to generate multiple tags and associate them with the record.
 You can use this track any type of categorical data.
 Additionally you can search and filter for records based on tags.
 Multiple tags can be associated based on one column of data, they are parsed and split on any commas (,)" %}

-### Importing Virtualization Clusters

-Default fields:
-- Hypervisor Technology
-- Servers

-There are no required fields when importing Virtualization clusters.

-* _Hypervisor Technology_, this specifies the technology that is used to run the hypervisor.
-Ex.
-VMware ESXi, Hyper-V.

-* _Servers_, As you import other records, (ex.
-Applications, Databases) this field is used to find the correct Server and create those dependencies.

-    {% include note.html content="Make sure your server inventory (when importing virtual servers) contains a field `Cluster` that points back to the Virtualization Cluster it is part of." %}

 ### Importing Servers